marianogappa/ostinato/README.md

 ## Features

-- ~~Feature parity with the more mature chess.js~~ Not yet!
-No draw based on 3-fold repetition.
+- Feature parity with the more mature [chess.js](https://github.com/jhlywa/chess.js) minus history, PGN headers and undo, and plus a lot of useful stuff!
-- Supporting the following Chess notations (with variants): PGN, Algebraic, Figurine, Coordinate, Descriptive, ICCF, Smith and FEN.
+- Supporting the following Chess notations (with variants): PGN, Algebraic, Figurine, Coordinate, Descriptive, ICCF, Smith and FEN
-- Support for importing/exporting a game state encoded in FEN notation.
+- Support for importing/exporting a game state encoded in FEN notation
+- Random and Basic AI available

 ## Technical features
 - Compiled for JVM and JS => can serve as backend or in the frontend
-- Fully stateless design => thread-safe & scalable; no mutable state & no side-effects
+- Fully stateless design => thread-safe & scalable; no shared mutable state & no side-effects
 - `Functional design; no nulls or exception handling` x `Object Oriented design with inheritance but no downcasting`

 ## Status

-- ~~Chess implementation is feature complete!~~ No, it's not!
-Engine does not calculate Draw based on 3-fold repetition.
+- Chess implementation is feature complete!
-- Highly experimental at the moment; implementation might change drastically at any time
+- Experimental at the moment; implementation might change drastically at any time

 ## Chess